vincentole/angular_declarative_vs_imperative/README.md

 Declarative code is defined by single, self-contained declarations, whereas imperative code involves commands that modify state across multiple points in the program.
 Declarative code has the advantage that its clearer and more maintainable.

 ## General flow 1

+The main point is that each declaration is referencing what it needs by itself.
+This means the variable/declaration is selfcontained.

 <img width="400" alt="Screenshot 2024-05-23 at 23 39 03" src="https://github.com/vincentole/angular_declarative_vs_imperative/assets/63076449/4bb6c128-91ff-4f65-96e9-74f33799fe64">

 Source: https://www.youtube.com/watch?v=ZUShAStQ9j4